microsoft/live-share/docs/use/share-project-join-session-visual-studio-code.md

 All guests will be notified that the session is over.
 After the session is over, guests won't be able to access the content.
 Any temp files will automatically be cleaned up.

 Having problems with sharing?
-See the [troubleshooting](../troubleshooting.md#share-and-join) article.
+For more information, see the [troubleshooting](../troubleshooting.md#share-and-join) article.

 ## Join and leave a session

 After they download and install Visual Studio Live Share, guests need to take only a couple steps to join a hosted collaboration session.
 There are two ways to join: [via a browser](#join-via-a-browser) and [manually](#join-manually).

+> [!TIP]
-> **Security tip:** Guests joining a collaboration session need to understand that hosts might restrict their access to certain files or features.
+> Guests joining a collaboration session need to understand that hosts might restrict their access to certain files or features.
 Want to understand the security implications of Live Share features and settings?
-Check out the [security](../reference/security.md) article.
+For more information, see the [security](../reference/security.md) article.

 ### Join via a browser